LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

 Dickies Bar is a typical example, packed with local characters, with free nibbles laid on for European match nights, games shown on three screens.
-The two-floor Granary is a similarly honest local, with a big screen and a disco at weekends when closing time is 2am.
+Nearby, the two-floor Granary is a similarly honest local, with a big screen and a disco at weekends when closing time is 2am.
 Also known for its large menu and Sunday roasts.

-By the Academy itself, Déjà Vu is a fine wee bar for football and occasional live music, clientele a little younger than elsewhere.
-The nearby Tam O’Shanter Inn (113-117 Queensberry Street) dates back to 1630 when it was a coaching inn.
-It has long been a cosy, traditional pub, and now stocks local Broughton beer.
+Further up by the statue of Robert Burns himself, the Tam O’Shanter Inn dates back to 1630 when it was a coaching inn.
+It has long been a cosy, traditional pub, and stocks Broughton Ales, once a key independent brewery in these parts.

-Also central, Robert The Bruce is the local Wetherspoons, set by the site of Greyfriars Church where the future Robert I of Scotland murdered his rival in 1306.
+The other side of the statue, Robert The Bruce is the local Wetherspoons, set by the site of Greyfriars Church where the future Robert I of Scotland murdered his rival in 1306.

-On White Sands itself, popular, party-focused World’s End has a pool table and TV while Ye Olde Friars Vaults on nearby Friars Vennel oozes age-old character.
+The other hub of pubs is Whitesands, which runs parallel to the river, including friendly live-music venue, the Coach & Horses.
+On Whitesands itself, the popular, party-focused Worldsend has a pool table and TV while Ye Olde Friars Vaults on nearby Friars Vennel oozes age-old character.

 Where to stay